 In a nutshell, gamification is a way of improving the customer experience in the culture by:

-- Creating a real buzz around an experience or event (particularly online).
+- Creating a real buzz around an experience or event (particularly online)

-- Enabling consumers to reappropriate cultural content.
+- Enabling consumers to reappropriate cultural content;

-Whether it’s an interactive game, a treasure hunt, an augmented reality digital tour or a photo competition, operators have no shortage of ways to gamify and improve customer experience.
+Whether it’s an interactive game, a treasure hunt, an augmented reality digital tour or a photo competition, culture and leisure operators have no shortage of ways to gamify and therefore improve their customer experience.

-Here are 4 use cases to inspire you:
+Here are 4 use cases to inspire you.

 Wait marketing before a visit or cultural event

-Wait marketing is based on the use of digital tools to animate an audience before the launch of a product or in the queue at an event.
-It is used in certain sectors where consumers have to wait in a waiting room (particularly in the medical world).
+Wait marketing is based on the use of digital tools to animate an audience before the launch of a new product or in the queue at a cultural event.
+It is a lever used in certain sectors where consumers have to wait (in the medical world), but also in events.

-The aim is to optimise the user experience and to make the most of customers’ waiting time.
-This time can be used to display information prior to a visit.
-But above all, wait marketing can transform this tedious moment into a pleasant and entertaining one.
+The aim is to optimise the user experience before it begins and to make the most of customers’ waiting time.
+This time can be used to display information prior to a visit; but above all, wait marketing can transform this moment into a pleasant and entertaining one.

-Before the event begins, the cultural institution can broadcast a quiz on a large screen.
-It’s a great way to keep visitors waiting while testing their knowledge and skills by teasing out what would happen next.
+Before the visit begins the cultural institution can broadcast a quiz.
+It’s a way to keep visitors waiting while testing their knowledge and skills by teasing out what would happen next.

-For the Paris-Roubaix race, the Haut de France region set up an Outrun game to immerse participants in the sporting event.
-The campaign engaged the public and recruited leads with an entry form for a competition involving attractive prizes (goodies, etc.)
+For the Paris-Roubaix race, the Haut de France region set up an Outrun game to immerse participants in the heart of the sporting event.
+The campaign engaged the public and recruited qualified leads by means of an entry form for a competition to win attractive prizes (goodies, etc.)

 Geocaching: turning a walk into a treasure hunt

-Geocaching is a practice that combines treasure hunting with new technologies.
-It offers an entertaining way to explore a territory or cultural site.
+Geocaching is a practice that combines the principle of treasure hunting with new technologies.
+It offers a unique and entertaining way to explore a territory or cultural site.

-Using a smartphone and a series of clues, participants have to find ‘geocaches’ hidden along a footpath, a neighbourhood or a town.
-This game is a way of enhancing the value of your location, revealing little-known or forgotten sites, and improve the customer experience.
+Using a smartphone and a series of clues, participants are tasked with finding ‘geocaches’ hidden along a footpath, in a neighbourhood or even in a town.
+This interactive game is a highly effective way of enhance the value of your location, reveal little-known or forgotten sites, and improve the customer experience.

 In the tourism sector, geocaching allows travellers to collect points for the monuments they visit, or for sites observed.
-The more points they have, the more rewards they receive.
-It’s a way of encouraging them to return or share their experience with friends and family.
+The more points they have, the more rewards they can receive to encourage them to return or share their experience with friends and family.

 Interactive tours to attract young visitors to the museum

-Interactive tours can be experienced physically and online.
-In addition to a guide, visitors interact with a digital device through which they take part in a game.
+Interactive or augmented tours can be experienced both physically and online.
+In addition to a guide, visitors interact with a digital device (a smartphone or tablet for example) through which they can take part in a game.

-The Royal Museum of Mariemont in Belgium has set up a video game called ‘The Ferryman’.
-Designed for the yougest, this game showcased the museum’s Egyptian collection.
+The Royal Museum of Mariemont in Belgium, for example, has set up a tablet video game called ‘The Ferryman’.
+Aimed at the very young , this interactive game showcased the museum’s Egyptian collection.
 Children had to find hidden objects, solve riddles and complete levels.
-This format was ideal for introducing them to Egyptian mythology in an entertaining way.
+This fun format was ideal for introducing them to Egyptian mythology in a more immersive and entertaining way.

 Outside museums, digital walks also combine education and fun.
-Mobile applications can enable visitors to take part in quizzes to find out all they need to know.
-The use of QR codes will also make it easier to display these animations in key places.
-It’s an excellent way to visit and to remember important information more easily.
+Mobile applications can, for example, enable visitors to take part in quizzes to find out all they need to know.
+The use of QR codes will also make it easier to display these interactive animations in key places.
+It’s an excellent way to visit without getting bored, but also to remember important information more easily.

 Conclusion

-Gamification and wait marketing are two powerful levers for improving customer experience in the culture and leisure sector.
-They enable to engage an audience at every stage, from discovery to loyalty.
+Gamification and expectation marketing are two powerful levers for improving the customer experience in the culture and leisure sector.
+They enable you to engage your audience at every stage, from discovery to loyalty.
 To make your cultural venue more attractive, don’t hesitate to use our interactive game mechanics!